|MEETING PLACE:||Red Lion Hotel, 621 21st Street, Lewiston, Idaho, 83501|

-We’ll meet at 7:00 PM at the Red Lion Hotel for a pre-trip meeting.
-This is an opportunity to meet your fellow travelers and trip leader, and ask any last-minute questions.
-Your trip leader will give you a thorough trip orientation, pass out your waterproof river bags so that you can pack your belongings that evening, and confirm the meeting time for the following morning.
+We’ll meet at 7:00 PM in the lobby of the Red Lion Hotel for a pre-trip meeting.
+We’ll have a brief overview of the course, as well as introductions and a group discussion to determine goals for the week.
+We will pass out your waterproof river bags so that you can pack your belongings that evening.
+We will also confirm the meeting time for the next morning.

 Included in Your Trip Cost